 Colorado College Greek Week

 Phi Delta Theta National Emerging Leader Institute

-Civic Organization Keynotes, Speeches and Sermons
+Civic Organization Keynotes and Speeches

 American Society of Women Accountants State Conference